Skip to content

 • Phone & Internet (business portion)

-• Software subscriptions
+• Software subscriptions (e.g. accounting software, cloud storage)

 • Website & marketing

-• Continuing education
+• Continuing education (where professionally relevant)

-• Work materials
+• Work materials and office supplies

-• Vehicle costs (business portion)
+• Vehicle costs (business portion — mileage allowance or actual costs)

 • Accounting/fiduciary fees